afambuchi/afambuchi/README.md

 - 👋 Hi, I’m Chi Onabolu
 - 👾 I work as a Web Developer using Drupal and PHP
 - 👀 I’m interested in learning to code without referring to google or notes every step of the way
-- 🌱 I’m currently learning to solidify my Python, HTML, and CSS
+- 🌱 I’m currently learning to solidify my Python, HTML, CSS, and Javascript
 - 💞️ I’m looking to collaborate on any website projects and basic coding games